netgroup/kubernetes-playground/README.md

 you want to override any default setting, create `env.yaml` and save it in the same directory as the `defaults.yaml`.
 The [`Vagrantfile`](Vagrantfile) will instruct Vagrant to load it.

+#### Use Libvirt as provider

+In order to use libvirt as provider you need to set the value of `vagrant_provider` variable to `libvirt` inside `env.yaml`.
+Vagrant needs to know that you want to use libvirt and not default VirtualBox, then you can use the option `--provider=libvirt.

 ### Cleaning up and re-provisioning